-On November 2, 2009 Tracey copied me on an email dialog about our wines and our thoughts on natural, organic and bio dynamic.
+On November 2, 2009 Tracey copied me on an email dialog about our wines and our thoughts on natural wine to biodynamic farming.
 It’s a pretty good manifesto so I thought I’d share on our blog.
 Tracey writes… “We make our wines for the table not the cocktail glass.
 We make Rhône varietals in both colors plus an unusual Chardonnay.
-We (my husband and winemaking partner Jared and I) strive to make wine as naturally as possible.
+We strive to make wine as naturally as possible.
 We’ve done so since day one.
 Of late, natural is fashionable, which we do of course appreciate, but the reality is we’ve done this from the start because we feel it makes a superior wine while aligning with our environmental objectives.

 When it comes to dogma, the road to hell is paved with good intentions.